bentoml/BentoML/examples/custom_runner/arima_model/README.md

 # Serving ARIMA model with BentoML

-This project demonstrates how to use a continuous learning ARIMA model for a time-series data and use it as a prediction service in BentoML.
+This project shows how to apply a continuous learning ARIMA model for time-series data in BentoML to forecasts future values.

 ## Requirements